-Investing in new HR and payroll software that powers your people processes doesn’t have to be daunting and confusing.
+Investing in new HR and online payroll software that powers your people processes doesn’t have to be daunting and confusing.
 Here are four key topics to consider when making major purchase decisions:

 1. Features and functionality

 What features do you really need?
 Assess the HR and payroll needs of your organization to determine what key functions the software will need to perform.
 Bring together leaders and end users to discuss your current HR processes, such as benefit open enrollment, and how they could be automated or improved.
 These discussions will help outline your true needs.

 2. Access to the software and your provider

 Weigh the pros and cons of installing software on your organization’s computers or using a cloud-based solution.
 One of the benefits of cloud-based HR and payroll software is that users can access it securely from anywhere as long as they have an Internet connection.

 Consider your access to the HR and payroll provider as well.
 Determine how easy it is to establish a personal connection with training and support professionals.
 Ask if you will have a single point of contact—someone assigned specifically to help you—or whether you will need to call or email a helpdesk.
 Personal interaction can greatly reduce the stress of implementation, as well as future issues once you’re up and running.